-BULLETIN BOARDS & POSTERS
+BULLETIN BOARDS, POSTERS, ANNOUNCEMENTS

-All GCA student clubs and organizations have the opportunity to post informational flyers/posters on the events bulletin board in the hallway outside the school office and on bulletin boards in the school hallways with appropriate administrative permission.
+All GCA student clubs and organizations have the opportunity to post informational flyers/posters/announcements with appropriate administrative permission.
+The Administration will determine the location and the format (print and/or digital) of the information.
 The following guidelines apply to these situations:

-- 1. All items to be posted must be approved and stamped by the Administration.
+- 1. All items to be displayed/announced must be approved by the Administration.
+Digital information must be emailed to principal@granvilleca.org.
 Items not approved by the Administration will be removed. - 2.
 An individual or group does not have the right to remove or replace items already posted.
-Students should see the school office if they find the bulletin board full. - 3.
-All posted announcements must be removed by the group who handled the posting on the day immediately following the event.
-This keeps the boards and halls orderly and updated, making room for others to share their information.
+Students should see the School Office if an issue arises. - 3.
+All posted announcements may only be posted on bulletin boards and must be removed by the group who handled the posting on the day immediately following the event. - 4.
+Please be sure to indicate the time frame that the announcement should be displayed. - 5.
+Please allow a minimum of one week for approval prior to when the information needs to be posted.